betterwebleon/international-list/README.md

 ***What is the difference between this list and other ad blocking filter lists?***

 International List is a **complementary list** to basic ad blocking filter lists (for more info see chapter 2 below).
-It blocks various subscription and social pop-ups, as well as doubled social buttons. *For example:* EasyList filter list sometimes blocks adverts only.
+It blocks various subscription and social pop-ups as well as doubled social buttons. *For example:* EasyList filter list sometimes blocks adverts only.
 International List often removes the frame where advert was placed initially.
 The complete ad frame removal often leaves more space for useful content.
 This list is therefore not meant only for aesthetics but also for practical reasons to keep the page neat and rather clear.

 ***What is the difference between this list and other advanced privacy filter lists?***

-International List is a **very light (mostly cosmetic)** version of Fanboy Annoyances List.
+International List is sort of a **very light (mostly cosmetic)** version of Fanboy Annoyances List.
 This means it does not block most of the social content. *For example:* if there are social buttons on top and bottom of a webpage, this filter list will remove only social buttons on the top.
 The others on the bottom remain in order to keep the website functional in terms of social networks.

 *So a basic rule here is: first content, then other unobtrusive social crap.*